-- A. Size.
-Mains transporting effluent by gravity shall have a minimum internal diameter of three inches. - B. Slope.
+A. Size.
+Mains transporting effluent by gravity shall have a minimum internal diameter of three

+- B. Slope.
 Gravity mains shall have a slope of not less than six inches per 100 feet. - C. Materials.
-Gravity mains spanning disturbed soil shall meet the material specifications contained in 12VAC5-610-750.
+Gravity mains spanning disturbed soil shall meet the material specifications contained in 12 VAC 5-610-750.
 The mains shall meet the specifications until placed two feet in undisturbed soil or until termination in a structure.
 The remaining gravity mains shall have a minimum crush strength of 1500 pounds per foot and may be constructed of cast iron, plastic, vitrified clay or other material resistant to the corrosive action of sewage.
-All gravity mains shall be watertight, smooth bore, rigid conduits.
+All gravity mains shall be watertight, smooth bore, rigid conduits. - D. Appurtenances. - 1.
+Joints.

-D. Appurtenances.

-- 1. Joints.
 Gravity mains shall have joints of the compression type with the exception of plastic mains which may be welded sleeve or chemically fused. - 2.
 Adapters.
 Joining of mains of different size and/or material shall be accomplished by use of a manufactured adapter specifically designed for that purpose. - 3.
 Valves.
 Valves shall be constructed of materials resistant to the corrosive action of sewage.
 Valves placed below ground level shall be provided with a valve box and a suitable valve stem so that it may be operated from the ground surface. - E. Flow diversion devices.
 Flow diversion is a technique for increasing the useful life of an absorption area.
-Flow diversion provides for diversion of flow to two alternate equally sized absorption areas whose sum meets the area requirements in 12VAC5-610-950 B with a rest period of approximately one year for recovery of each absorption area.
-These devices shall meet the material requirements contained in paragraph D 3 of this section. - F. Construction.
-Construction standards for gravity effluent mains are the same as those for house sewers and are found in 12VAC5-610-770.
+Flow diversion provides for diversion of flow to two alternate equally sized absorption areas whose sum meets the area requirements in 12 VAC 5-610-950 B with a rest period of approximately one year for recovery of each absorption area.
+These devices shall meet the material requirements contained in paragraph D 3 of this section be constructed of materials resistant to the corrosive action of sewage.

+F. Construction Construction standards for gravity effluent mains are the same as those for house sewers and are found in 12 VAC 5-610-770.